 While this may sound like an odd first tip, it can be a matter of life and death for your plants.
 When there isn't a big enough hole or holes for water to get out of your pot, your soil becomes too wet and the roots of your plants can rot which causes the plant to die.

 The bad news is that many garden pots that are sold simply don't have enough drainage.
 You can often increase drainage, by drilling, punching or carving bigger holes.
-However, sometimes it's just easier to buy a pot... that does have enough drainage.
-I would say that the minimum size for a drainage hole is 1/2 inch in diameter for small or medium sized pots.
+However, sometimes it's just easier to buy a pot that does have enough drainage.
+The minimum size for a drainage hole is 1/2 inch in diameter for small or medium-sized pots.
 For larger sized containers, look for at least an inch in diameter.

 02 of 10